-Strategic Priority 1 Year 1 Action Who is the action carried out by?
+Strategic Priority 1 We will improve everyone's health in Perth and Kinross through participation in physical activity Year 1 Action Who is the action carried out by?
 Resources allocated How impact will be assessed?
 Timescale We will establish a robust baseline of data for physical activity and sports participation and facilities utilisation.
 This will enable us to track progress in widening participation and make best use of our existing and new facilities.
-PKC, CPP, HSCP, LAL Existing staff resource Sportscotland analytical staff resource Effective system for collating and analysing baseline data which includes: • Participation levels • Key inequalities/disparities in participation between different communities • Volunteers • Facility Access and utilisation.
-Launch April 2023 We will launch and sustain a 'Team P&K' physical activity campaign encouraging everyone to include some PA in their day.
-(See SPA Customer Journey Below) Community Planning Partnership Health & Social Care Partnership LAL Existing staff resource Local business sponsorship Facilities use will be maximised and participation levels will increase measured through: • Live Active Leisure participation data % increase in participation levels.
-Campaign launch April 2023
+Perth and Kinross Council (PKC) Health and Social Care Partnership (HSCP) Live Active Leisure (LAL) Existing staff resource Sportscotland analytical staff resource Effective system for collating and analysing baseline data which includes: • Participation levels • Key inequalities/disparities in participation between different communities • Facility Access and utilisation. • Club membership and coach /volunteer numbers • Sports Council data on club membership.
+Launch May 2023 We will launch and sustain a 'Team P&K' physical activity campaign encouraging everyone to include some Physical Activity in their day.
+(See SPA Customer Journey Below) Community Planning Partnership (CPP) PKC HSCP LAL Existing staff resource Local business sponsorship Facilities use will be maximised and participation levels will increase measured through: • Live Active Leisure participation data % Campaign launch Spring 2023

-Aware Attract Engage Develop Extend Sustain Scottish Household Data % increase in participation levels.
+Aware Attract Engage Develop Extend Sustain increase in participation levels.
+Scottish Household Data % increase in participation levels.
 Scottish Health Survey Data % increase in participation levels.
 PKC physical activity and sport baseline survey data - when available.
-We will establish a Physical Activity Steering Group to develop, implement and monitor the Team P&K campaign and report progress to the Community Planning Partnership and Integrated Joint Board PKC, CPP, HSCP, NHS Tayside, LAL, SS, PKAVS Existing staff resource Increase in joint commissioning and integrated delivery arrangements Successful delivery of actions that result in increased participation.
-We will continue to deliver the new PH20 and Blair Recreation Centre facilities and engage with users/non-users on facility design PKC/LAL/HSCP Committed capital expenditure Facility design supports projected usage targets People and communities are engaged and involved in facility design
+We will establish a Physical Activity Steering Group to develop, implement and monitor the Team P&K campaign and delivery of the action plan and report progress to the Community Planning Partnership and Integrated Joint Board PKC CPP HSCP NHS Tayside LAL Sport Scotland (SS) Perth and Kinross Association for Voluntary Service (PKAVS) Existing staff resource Increase in joint commissioning and integrated delivery arrangements Successful delivery of actions that result in increased participation.
+Launch May 2023 We will progress plans for the replacement of the Blairgowrie Recreation Centre We will conduct a P&K wide review of all cultural and leisure assets PKC LAL HSCP Committed capital expenditure Facility design supports projected usage targets People and communities are engaged and have been involved in development of the project through the User Reference Group New centre to be delivered late 2024